 Marketable securities usually have short maturity periods like 11 months which makes the liquidation of these investments easy as opposed to securities that have long-term maturity periods.
 Most common examples of such financial instruments are bonds, stocks, exchange-traded funds, and preferred shares amongst others.

 Certificate of deposit entitles the holder of such investment product to a lump sum amount, including the principal and the interest accrued on the principal.
 The certificate of deposit will lead to liquidity in reaching the maturity period.
 It amounts to a special kind of savings instrument, which freezes the interest rate, term period, principal, and the bank or the credit institution after it is opened.

-Market liquidity indicates such condition of the market when assets may be purchased or sold off quickly.
-Such liquidity is particularly evident in the case of real estate or financial market.
+Market liquidity indicates such conditions of the market when assets may be purchased or sold off quickly.
+Such liquidity is particularly evident in the case of real estate or the financial market.
 The conversion of assets into cash across markets is also referred to as liquidity in economics.

 The market for equities or stocks can be held to be liquid only if the purchase and selling of shares can happen quickly with minimal impact on the price of the shares.
 The shares that are traded on big stock exchanges are usually found to be liquid.